Health and Income

-The lack of a guaranteed livable income affects people's health in the following ways:
+The lack of a guaranteed livable income (basic income) affects people's health in 3 ways:

 Without a universal livable income for all, we are trading our health (and children's health) for jobs.
-The attempt to produce fuller employment by inducing people to consume more products such as fast foods, tobacco, alcohol, soft drinks, donuts, caffeinated drinks, sugared foods, processed foods etc. has caused widespread ill health.
+The attempt to produce fuller employment by getting people to consume more products such as fast foods, tobacco, alcohol, soft drinks, donuts, caffeinated drinks, sugared foods, processed foods etc. has caused widespread ill health.

 Not only does the repeated consumption of certain products make people sick, it also makes all forms of life progressively sicker by polluting the air, water and soil that gives us all life.

-The best illustration of the trading of health for jobs is the is the cola industry.
+The best example of the trading of health for jobs is the is the cola industry.

 Their goal is to get more people to switch from drinking water, to drinking coke.

-Vast amounts of energy and resources are wasted on simply promoting and convincing people to take up unhealthy habits because getting people to switch from water to liquid sugar produces economic growth.
+Vast amounts of resources are wasted convincing people to take up unhealthy habits because getting people to switch from water to liquid sugar produces economic growth.

-Harmful industries do not see themselves as impoverishing people, but as benefactors for the sole reason that they they can say they create jobs.
-Jobism views any job-creating economic activity as success even if it destroys people's health and drains natural resources.
-This is a massive suicidal and ecocidal ideology because it is totally disconnected from the reality of the natural world and our relationship to it.
+Harmful industries do not see themselves as impoverishing people and the environment, but as benefactors for the sole reason that they they can say they create jobs.
+Jobism views any job-creating economic activity as success even if it destroys people's health and ruins or depletes natural resources.
+This is an ecocidal ideology that is totally disconnected from the reality of the natural world and our relationship to it.

 Millions of people only have jobs because people continue to consume cigarettes, coffee, junk food, soda pop and the propaganda put out by mainstream media.
-Millions of others have jobs only because people are getting sick from cancer and from consumption-related causes.
+Millions of others have jobs only because people are getting sick from from consumption-related causes.
 An economic system that is dependent on increasing consumption depends on having the 'freedom' to destroy people's health, children's health, and the health of the planet.
 Read more: Vested Interests as a barrier to change.